 Michael Garfield (38m 41s):

 We were bouncing back and forth here.
-I guess what I'm requesting here is a little bit of deconstruction of this simple point of view on optimization.
-And then how statistical physics you use that to kind of, you know, talk about the relationship between probability and energy landscapes and these models.
-You know, how you can kind of think about this in terms of thermodynamics and how far you are from the right model is sort of like how much it's going to cost you.
+I guess what I'm requesting here is a little bit of deconstruction of this simple point of view on optimization, and then how statistical physics.
+You use that to kind of talk about the relationship between probability and energy landscapes and these models.
+How you can kind of think about this in terms of thermodynamics and how far you are from the right model is sort of like how much it's going to cost you.
 And so if I'm getting that right, that does seem like it has more of a direct bearing on the costs we, as a society are facing by applying the wrong models.

 Cris Moore (39m 26s):

-Yeah.
 Well, let's, let's do theory and then practice like we did before.
-So on the theory side, yeah.
-There's a lot of beautiful mathematical analogies between statistical physics, which is the branch of physics.
-This studies, fluids, gases, crystals materials, things with many, many atoms or particles interacting with each other.
-You know, what many of us call complex systems that's statistical physics, as opposed to say particle physics, where you're looking at a couple of quirks or something, which is also awesome.
-But so in physics, things are trying to minimize their energy, generally rocks like to fall down, although when things are not at absolute zero, which nothing ever is when things are at some non-zero temperature, you also have noise in the system because you have atoms and molecules randomly bouncing around like lots of little air molecules in the room are knocking you around and tiny, but random ways, which you feel as a pressure overall from the gas.
+So on the theory side, there's a lot of beautiful mathematical analogies between statistical physics, which is the branch of physics.
+This studies, fluids, gases, crystals materials, things with many, many atoms or particles interacting with each other. what many of us call complex systems.
+That's statistical physics, as opposed to say particle physics, where you're looking at a couple of quirks or something, which is also awesome.
+But so in physics, things are trying to minimize their energy.
+Generally rocks like to fall down, although when things are not at absolute zero, which nothing ever is when things are at some non-zero temperature, you also have noise in the system because you have atoms and molecules randomly bouncing around like lots of little air molecules in the room are knocking you around and tiny, but random ways, which you feel as a pressure overall from the gas.

 Cris Moore (40m 24s):